 Have you ever hit a brick wall when helping your child understand a concept?
 Did you take into account his learning style?
 Everyone has a preferred way in which they process information and learn new skills.
 Sometimes presenting the information in a way that agrees with your child’s learning style will help the concept become clear.

 - No child learns in only one way.
 No one will fit perfectly into any one category no matter which model we use.

-The Way They Learn
+The Way They Learn by Cynthia Ulrich Tobias

-Subtitled “How to Discover and Teach to Your Child’s Strengths,” The Way they Learn serves as a good first source for investigating various learning-style models.
+Subtitled How to Discover and Teach to Your Child’s Strengths, The Way They Learn serves as a good first source for investigating various learning-style models.
+Read our full review.